Factlink/wordpress-plugin/trunk/readme.txt

 == Installation ==

-1. Upload the file `factlink.php` to the `/wp-content/plugins/` directory
+1. Upload the downloaded folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Configure the plugin
-3. You're done!
+4. You're done!
 You should now be able to use Factlink.

 == Screenshots ==